 Photo Diaries: In this image one of our participants is showing the difficulties of using the bus interviews were conducted with people with disabilities.
 Across the interview the gender balance was 17 male, 13 female participants with a gender balance among our disabled participants of 8 male to 7 female participants.
 Age groups ranged from 18-29 to 60+ with the majority of participants between 30-39 (12) and 40-49 (8).
-Our design activities were used to discuss the findings from the primary data.
+Our disabled participants had a mixture of mobility, visual and hearing impairments.
+Two workshops, one with disabled participants and one multi-stakeholder workshop took place where exploratory codesign activities were used to discuss the findings from the primary data.
 Activities included journey mapping, participatory mapping and priority setting.
 An additional workshop took place with the immediate research team to validate the research findings.